pedrofsp/flatfair-coding-challenge/README.md

 # Flatfair Coding Challenge

-## To launch the Django REST API locally
+## To start the Django REST API project locally

 1. Create a venv and install the repository requirements: